+These parts of your brain highlight moments that feel good, and they can prompt repeated behavior.
 When the brain is damaged, people experience an inability to control their impulses, make good decisions, and move forward despite the knowledge of drug’s damaging impact.

-It’s the damage, experts say, that keep people using even when they don’t want to do so.
+It’s the damage, experts say, that keeps people using even when they don’t want to do so.
 Since behaviors are sparked by cell damage, addiction can and should be defined as a disease of brain chemistry.

 Most diseases come with a self-care component.
 You must make changes in your habits to ease your symptoms, and if you don’t, the disease worsens.
 When you step away from these shifts, it’s known as a relapse.
 These are common among all chronic conditions, and it’s an attribute that suggests addiction is a disease.

 The National Institute on Drug Abuse (NIDA) says relapse rates for addiction are similar to those seen in diabetes, asthma, and hypertension.
 Just as we don’t blame people with diabetes for stepping away from their plans on occasion, we shouldn’t blame people with addictions for falling back into their habits.
 They don’t make a choice.
-It’s a side effect of a longstanding disease process.
+It’s a side effect of a long-standing disease process.

 NIDA says about half of addiction risk resides in the genes.
 This has been proven with twins studies.
 While the exact “addiction gene” hasn’t yet been found, researchers have identified clusters of DNA that can influence how strongly drugs work, and that could spark compulsive use.

 Genes aren’t destiny.
 But they can deeply influence choices.